 It reduces your risk of the common cold

 istock/AlexRathsA consistent, medium-intensity routine is a proven cold-stopper.
 Taking a brisk, 40-minute walk 4 days a week, for example, can cut the number of colds you experience by 25 to 50 percent and can make the colds you do catch shorter by half, studies show.
 Moderate exercise boosts the number and activity level of important immune-system players called natural killer cells.
-If you know a cold is coming, combine exercise with one of these natural remedies to feel good as new in no time.
+(Make sure you know the exercise moves that actually work against you and your fitness goals.)

 It improves depression without drugs